If you’re looking for meaningful yet easy ways to volunteer from home, then you’ll love this list of opportunities for remote volunteers.

 The Anti-Cruelty Society has a DIY Donations page listing opportunities to create needed items like pet toys, beds, kitty sachets, and more.

 Don’t worry if you don’t have crafting experience, as they offer a number of tutorials to help you create the perfect project.
+It is one of the best volunteer from home ideas.

 2. Proofread to make books accessible to the masses